Security

 - Recipient limits — Maximum 50 recipients per email

-- Blocked patterns — Known malicious email patterns are blocked
+- Blocked patterns — Known malicious email patterns are rejected

-- Domain validation — Optional allowlists for approved domains
+- Domain allowlists — Optional restriction to approved domains

 Account validation